 Will there be aid stations

 - There will be no aid stations on the 12km course

 - The minimum age is 16 years.

 Is it trail or road

-- Other than 2km in and out of Charlotte Village the 12km course is on track (fire trail and well maintained single trail)
+- Other than 2km in and out of Charlotte Village, which is on road, the 12km course is on well maintained fire trail.

 Will it still go ahead in adverse weather conditions